JohnSnowLabs/johnsnowlabs/docs/_posts/yigitgull/2024-06-26-contextual_assertion_someone_else_en.md

 empty_data = spark.createDataFrame([[""]]).toDF("text")

 model = pipeline.fit(empty_data)
 text = """Patient has a family history of diabetes.
-Mother's side has a history of hypertension.
-                Father diagnosed with heart disease last year.
+Father diagnosed with heart failure last year.
 Sister and brother both have asthma.
           Grandfather had cancer in his late 70s.
 No known family history of substance abuse.
 Family history of autoimmune diseases is also noted."""

 data = spark.createDataFrame([[text]]).toDF('text')